HomeTriviaMusicToccata and Fugue in D minor

 Before 'Fantasia' (1940), this piece was relatively obscure.
 Disney's dramatic animation made it a cultural icon.

-Bach composed this piece as a young man in his early twenties.
+Johann Sebastian Bach composed Toccata and Fugue in D minor as a young man in his early twenties.

 Click to reveal answer ›